srfi-explorations/r7rs-srfi/README.md

         - Library body/content
     - srfi/N.rkt
         - Shim file to support Racket
-    - srfi/srfi-N.rkt
+    - srfi/srfi-N.scm
-        - Shim file to support Guile
+        - Shim file to support Guile and Foment
+        - Should have identical exports to N.sld but cond-expanded include for Foment and Guile only

 You should be able to deduct what the contents of these files are from other SRFI implementations